germs-lab/datavisualization/03-data-types-subsetting.md

 Now, a data.frame called `gapminder` is in my Environment, and I can see that it is a data.frame with 1704 rows and 6 columns.

-> #### Challenge -- read csv data {.challenge}
->
-> The gapminder data are available at [this link](https://raw.githubusercontent.com/resbaz/r-novice-gapminder-files/master/data/gapminder-FiveYearData.csv).
-> - Right click on the link to "save file as..."
-> - Save the .csv file in the `/data` directory of your project.
-> - Read the data with the `read.csv` function and assign it to the variable `gapminder`.
-> - Inspect the data.frame using the `summary` function.
-What is the most recent year for which we have data?
->
-> **Advanced challenge**
->
-> Suppose you get a .csv file from a colleague in Europe.
-Because they use "," (comma) as a decimal separator, they use ";" (semi-colons) to separate fields.
-How can you read it into R?
->
-> Feel free to use the web and/or R's helpfiles.
->